-Current Assets of the School consist of cash and cash equivalents, amounts due from other agencies, and prepaid items and deposits.
-Liabilities primarily consist of noncurrent liabilities, including a long-term lease payable and long-term note payable.
+Current assets of the School consist of cash and cash equivalents, amounts due from other agencies, a due from related party, accounts receivable, and prepaid items and deposits.
+Liabilities consist of salaries and benefits payable, accounts payable, and noncurrent liabilities, which includes a long-term lease payable.
 Net Position is comprised of the School's investment in capital assets, net of accumulated depreciation/amortization, and the results of the current and prior year's operations.